Anacomp

 As of 2008, Anacomp's business was primarily in the service and document management sectors.
 In 2010, Anacomp sold off its CaseLogistix product line to Thomson Reuters.
 CaseLogistix is a document review application used by law firms for document review and subsequent case preparation.

+Acquisitions

+Since its inception, Anacomp has made many acquisitions and spin-offs and has entered and exited different lines of business.

+In 1987, Anacomp acquired Datagraphix Inc. for $128 million.

+In 1988, Anacomp acquired Xidex for $415 million.

+In 1998, Anacomp acquired First Image Management Company.